MetaMask/metamask-extension/README.md

  - Install [Node.js](https://nodejs.org/en/) version 6 or later.
  - Install local dependencies with `npm install`.
- - Install gulp globally with `npm install -g gulp`.
+ - Install gulp globally with `npm install -g gulp-cli`.
  - Build the project to the `./dist/` folder with `gulp build`.
  - Optionally, to rebuild on file changes, run `gulp dev`.
+ - To package .zip files for distribution, run `gulp zip`, or run the full build & zip with `gulp dist`.

 ## Architecture